The ultimate high touch surface

 So many weeks into a global pandemic and we have all become experts on sanitizing: our hands, our homes, our high-touch surfaces.
 Who knew that terms like “high-touch surfaces” would even become familiar expressions, right up there with PPE (personal protective equipment)?

 And as the label on most laundry detergents tell you, it’s probably best when trying any new cleaner to do a spot test somewhere less noticeable on all the different surfaces of your wheelchair.
 Leave it for a few hours and inspect for results.
 You also want to avoid using harsh chemicals, such as bleach, that can harm the finishes on painted or plasticized elements.
 Best to check your user manual to see if there are any warnings about particular finishings.
-Your user manual may also have warnings about particular cleaning products such as bleach (an example on one generally to be avoided)
+Your user manual may have warnings about particular cleaning products such as bleach.

-For most people, the most common element to clean on your wheelchair are the upholstery parts (seat, backrest).
-Before removing any upholstery, note its exact position and how to reattach it so you can put it back in place afterwards.
+For most people, the common element to clean on your wheelchair are the upholstery parts (seat, backrest).
+Before removing any upholstery, note its exact position and how to reattach it.
+Therefore, you can put it back in place afterwards.

-From the manual of Triumph supplier Panthera, here are some tips on what to learn monthly:
+From the manual of Triumph supplier Panthera, here are some tips:

-- As long as you are cleaning your chair, Panthera aslo recommends checking the air pressure on your tires and adding air as needed (you may need a valve adaptor).
+You may need a valve adaptor.
 Also check that all your screws and nuts are securely fastened and tighten where necessary.

 Panthera recommends further maintenance to be done twice a year.
 Users should lubricate the moving parts of the brakes and the bushing at the join of the backrest, each with a few drops of oil.
 Users should consult their manual for more specific details.